-7.1.6 Life-Cycle Costing (LCC) Learners will be able to:
+7.1.6 Life-Cycle Costing (LCC)

-- (a) Identify the costs involved at different stages of the lifecycle. - (b) Derive a life cycle costs in manufacturing and service industries. - (c) Identify and describe the benefits of life cycle costing.
+- (a) Identify the costs involved at different stages of the life-cycle. - (b) Derive a life cycle costs in manufacturing and service industries. - (c) Identify and describe the benefits of life cycle costing.